k-doering-NOAA/cal-sims/docs/describe_sims.md

 ![Relative error for growth parameters plotted as a histogram.
 Each scenario was run 10 times.](../results/plots/CAL_and_data_weight/growth_re_hist.png)

-DM had convergence issues, so take its results with a grain of salt:

 ![Max gradient by scenario.
 Note convergence issues with some Dirichlet Multinomial Scenarios.](../results/plots/CAL_and_data_weight/max_gradient_by_scen.png)